fronchetti/phd/REFERENCES.md

  - (Hololens) Hoang, Khoa C., et al. "Virtual barriers in augmented reality for safe and effective human-robot cooperation in manufacturing."
 2022 31st IEEE International Conference on Robot and Human Interactive Communication (RO-MAN).
 IEEE, 2022.
  - (Hololens, ROS) Ostanin, Mikhail, et al. "Human-robot interaction for robotic manipulator programming in Mixed Reality."
 2020 IEEE International Conference on Robotics and Automation (ICRA).
 IEEE, 2020.
  - (Hololens) Piccinelli, Marco, et al. "Trajectory planning using Mixed Reality: an experimental validation."
 2021 20th International Conference on Advanced Robotics (ICAR).
 IEEE, 2021.
+ - (Hololens, ROS) Evlampev, A., and M. Ostanin.
+"Obstacle avoidance for robotic manipulator using mixed reality glasses."
+2019 3rd School on Dynamics of Complex Networks and their Application in Intellectual Robotics (DCNAIR).
+IEEE, 2019.

 ### :label: C. End-user robot programming in virtual reality: